-Refugee Week Scotland 2013
+Refugee Week Scotland

 A festival for everyone - celebrating the contribution of refugees to Scotland

-This June our week-long festival – with over 100 arts & cultural events, including music, comedy, theatre, literature, community celebrations events in Glasgow, Edinburgh, Dundee, Perth and as far afield as Mull and New Galloway.
+Refugee Week Scotland 2013 has been our most successful festival to date with over 100 arts & cultural events, including music, comedy, theatre, literature, community celebrations events in Glasgow, Edinburgh, Dundee, Perth and as far afield as Mull and New Galloway.